Human rights in Eswatini: Rights of prisoners

+In 2021, Eswatini's prisons could hold 2,838 people; however, the total population was 3,362, including over 800 people awaiting trial.

-Prisons are dilapidated, prisoners are abused, and conditions are generally poor.
-In Eswatini's only female detention facility, children live with their mothers, detainees are held alongside convicted criminals, and underage offenders are imprisoned with adults.
-The Red Cross and other domestic and international human-rights groups are not permitted to monitor conditions; nor are the media.
-There is serious overcrowding, which aids the spread of tuberculosis, HIV/AIDS, hepatitis, and other ailments.
-Access to visitors is adequate.
+Prisons are dilapidated, although some new buildings are improved.
+In the past, children lived with their mothers at the female detention facility, detainees are held alongside convicted criminals, and underage offenders are imprisoned with adults.
+The Red Cross and other domestic and international human-rights groups were not permitted to monitor conditions; nor are the media.
+There was serious overcrowding, which aided the spread of tuberculosis, HIV/AIDS, hepatitis, and other ailments.
+Access to visitors was adequate.

 Employees' rights

 Most workers, not including those in "essential services", are allowed to unionize, strike, and bargain collectively.
 Forced labor is unconstitutional, but women and children are nonetheless compelled to work as domestics, farm laborers, and vendors.
-Child labor is also illegal in most cases, and working hours for children are limited by law, but children are employed in a number of fields, such as herding, farming, domestic service, and factory work, in which some of them are said to put in 14-hour days.
-Some children are also put to work serving alcohol and producing and selling drugs.
-Although the Ministry of Labor and Social Security is responsible for enforcing child-labor laws, none of its officials are actually assigned to carry out this enforcement.
-There are minimum wages for various jobs, but they are not sufficient to provide a decent standard of living, nor do they apply to migrant workers or the informal sector, in which most Swazis work.
+There are minimum wages for various jobs, but they do not apply to the informal sector.
 There are safety laws, but few safety inspections.
+Child labor is also illegal for children aged under 15 years, and working hours for children are limited by law, but this does not cover children employed in herding, farming and domestic service.

 Historical situation

 The following chart shows Eswatini's ratings since 1972 in the Freedom in the World reports, published annually by Freedom House.
 A rating of 1 is "free"; 7, "not free".

+Freedom House changed its rating system and in 2023 it scored Eswatini as follows;